 Both interpreters and translators are required to have a good command of the native language and at least a foreign language, analytical ability, high concentration, subject matter knowledge and sensitivity to cultural issues.
 However, there are different sets of indispensable skills for each.
 While a translator must also be sharp writer and skilled editor, it is important for an interpreter to have extraordinary listening abilities, exceptionally good memory aided by good note-taking techniques and excellent public speaking skills.
 In addition, interpreters must have intellectual capacity to immediately transform idioms, colloquialisms and other culturally specific references into similar statements that the target audience can understand without the using dictionaries and supplemental reference materials.
-Above all, unlike translators, interpreters have to deal with oral message under time constraints without the opportunity of revising, improving or polishing their interpreter is extremely demanding and challenging.
+Above all, unlike translators, interpreters have to deal with oral message under time constraints without the opportunity of revising, improving or polishing their interpretation.
+For these reasons, many people who see interpreters at work think that being an interpreter is extremely demanding and challenging.